dymmond/mongoz/docs/en/docs/queries.md

 atomic MongoDB `$set`; inherited fields, aliases, validators, BSON conversion, and false/zero/empty values are preserved.
 Unknown fields and the immutable identifier raise `InvalidKeyError` instead of disappearing silently.
 Field removal with `$unset` is not modeled by this API; use the native [bulk write escape hatch](#collection-level-bulk-write) when that MongoDB operation is required.
+An acknowledged instance patch whose identifier no longer exists raises `DocumentNotFound`.

 === "Manager"